 Take advantage of the resources of the Arizona End of Life Care Partnership to guide you in planning and accessing support for you and your loved ones and ways to become involved in fundamentally changing the way we talk about death.
 Complete your own advance directive.

 Have conversations with your loved ones and health providers.
 Improving the quality of end-of-life care in every setting, as defined and communicated by individuals through conversations and health care planning, starts with straight talk identifying one’s values while living, and flourishes into end-of-life care planning that is documented and honored by loved ones, advocates and providers.

 Support our efforts by becoming an Investing Partner of the initiative or one of our Grantee Partners and gain access to data, increased visibility, awareness of funding opportunities, increased networking and collaboration, and updates on trends and policies related to end-of-life care work.
-Funding

 In the context of the pandemic, serious illness and death have become mainstream themes in our community.
 It is more important than ever that efforts to ensure that people receive goal-concordant care at the end of life are sustained and increased.
 The Arizona End of Life Care Partnership is focused on the next stage of impacting social change around end of life by continuing to expand and address areas of critical need in these key areas:

-Data–refinement of measurements and outcomes
+- Data–refinement of measurements and outcomes

-Community Surveys–periodic assessment relative to the baseline and the impact of the pandemic
+- Community Surveys–periodic assessment relative to the baseline and the impact of the pandemic

-Community Outreach–strategies for assessment of needs and inclusion of underserved populations
+- Community Outreach–strategies for assessment of needs and inclusion of underserved populations

-Healthcare literacy—efforts to increase knowledge of and access to information and resources
+- Healthcare literacy—efforts to increase knowledge of and access to information and resources

-Community care coordination—enhanced efforts that focus on home-based end-of-life care across sectors
+- Community care coordination—enhanced efforts that focus on home-based end-of-life care across sectors

 Sarah Ascher, Associate Vice President